vic/spec/README.md

 # Spec <a href="https://travis-ci.org/vic/spec"><img src="https://travis-ci.org/vic/spec.svg"></a>

-Spec is an Elixir data validation library inspired after [clojure.spec].
+Spec is an Elixir data validation library inspired on [clojure.spec].

 Just like clojure.spec, this library does not implement a type system, and the data specifications created with it are not useful for checking